 Where is Jersey?

 Jersey is an island between England and France.
 It is a self-governing dependency.
 It is not a part of the EU and has different laws too.
-A lot o the road names are actually in French!
+A lot of the road names are actually in French!
 There is also the island of Guernsey nearby and these both make up the Channel Islands.

 Top tips for visiting Jersey!